dank101/4.3BSD-Reno/README.md

 the  distribution will be sent to the technical address indicated on the Site Information Form that you provided  when  you  placed your  order; we cannot provide delivery dates.
-Once the material is assembled and packaged, the distribution is shipped by commer- cial carrier.
+Once the material is assembled and packaged, the distribution is shipped by commercial carrier.
 Order of shipment will be based on time of arrival of the properly completed paperwork.
 Because of the differential in  costs  of  shipping  outside  the  United States, we ask that organizations beyond the North American continent pay the collect